 Conjur Azure DevOps Extension

-Azure Devops Task Extension with API Key Authentication mechanism for supporting batch retrieval of secrets from the Cyberark Conjur Secrets Manager in secured way through Azure DevOps Pipeline.
+Azure Devops Task Extension with API Key and JWT Authentication mechanism for supporting batch retrieval of secrets from the Cyberark Conjur Secrets Manager in secured way through Azure DevOps Pipeline.

 The Authentication parameters to connect to Conjur Server are configured in Service Connection.